UK watchdog says can't give date for HBOS bank failure report

 The report was due to be published at the end of 2014.

-Regulators have repeatedly said the delay was due to so-called Maxwellisation, which refers to the process whereby people criticized in the review have a right of reply before publication.
+Regulators have repeatedly said the delay was due to so-called Maxwellisation, which refers to the process whereby people criticised in the review have a right of reply before publication.

 Brian Pomeroy, a non-executive director at the watchdog, said because of the uncertainty of Maxwellisation, he could not give a precise publication date at this point in time.